w3c/market-data-odrl-profile/NewActivityTerms.md

 Data Set Type |
 Context |
 Note | We treat this not as an action itself, but as the purpose for which an action (e.g. `md:Display` or `md:Distribute`) is taken.
-Note | Effectively we treat marketing as a 'md:purpose' constraint on an action.
+Note | Effectively we treat marketing as a [md:purposes](https://w3c.github.io/market-data-odrl-profile/md-odrl-profile.html#purposes-0-9) constraint on an action.

 **Sell or license** | -
 ----------------|------------
 Data Set Type |
 Context |
 Note | We presently model the selling of data as a compensation duty on a permission.
-But I'm unclear how we could prohibit it without its own action.
+But I'm unclear how we could prohibit it without its own action/activity.

 **Disassembled** | -